Cubs vs. Pirates Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Drew Smyly (5-4) will take to the mound for the Cubs and make his 14th start of the season.
+- Marcus Stroman (7-4) will take the mound for the Cubs, his 15th start of the season.

-- In 13 starts this season, he's earned a quality start in five of them.

-- Smyly will look to finish five or more innings for the third start in a row.
+- Stroman has five starts in a row of five innings or more.

-- He has one appearance this season with zero earned runs allowed out of his 13 chances this season.
+- He has finished five appearances without allowing an earned run in 14 chances this season.

 |Opponent